cillanguyen/geog458_lab2/README.md

 ### Purpose

-For this research I have decided to do it based on the most popular drinks that people are currently drinking which is milk tea and matcha.
+For this research, I have chosen to focus on the most popular drinks currently consumed by people, namely milk tea and matcha.

 ### Reason

-I wanted to make this comparison because I wanted to explore the similar vocabs that these drinks might have in similar.
-I wanted to analyze any vocabs that they both have and why might that be.
+I embarked on this comparison to explore potential similarities in the vocabulary associated with these drinks.
+My aim was to analyze common words and understand the reasons behind their prevalence.

 ### Comparison

-While looking at both word clouds I have notice a few words that both word clouds have and that is tea, make and recipes.
-It seems like there is alot of recipes on how to make these drinks.
-A differences is matcha has more vocabs containing easy, simple and go.
-While milk tea have time, cook and boba.
-This is probably because milk tea is time consuming, while matcha is easy since it only required 3 items to make the drink.
+Upon examining both word clouds, I observed several shared words such as tea, make, and recipes.
+It appears that there is a significant emphasis on recipes for preparing these drinks.
+However, there are differences; matcha's vocabulary includes words like easy, simple, and go, while milk tea features words like time, cook, and boba.
+This distinction arises from the time-consuming nature of milk tea preparation compared to the simplicity of matcha, which requires only three ingredients.

 ### Reason for the Outcome

-The reason is the two drinks are quite different from each other.
-One requires more items while the other don't require that much items.
-And in order to make milk tea you would need to make boba as well.
+The distinct nature of the two drinks contributes to the observed differences.
+One requires more ingredients, including the preparation of boba, while the other is simpler and requires fewer components.

 ### Future

-My research can be improved in the future if I looked further into which drink take the most time and compare it to further identity if the word cloud is right.
-Because not all milk tea requires boba.
+To enhance my research in the future, I could delve deeper into the time required for each drink's preparation.
+This would allow for a more accurate assessment of whether the word cloud aligns with the actual characteristics of each drink, considering that not all milk tea variations involve the inclusion of boba.

 ### Anything unexpected?

-The word cloud basically simplified the results that I would have expected for each of these drinks.
-If I were to name one thing for the match word cloud I have noticed that more is one of the word that was found.
-I don't know if that really says anything about matcha.
+The word cloud effectively condensed the anticipated results for each drink.
+However, an interesting observation in the matcha word cloud was the prevalence of the word "more."
+While it's uncertain what this specifically signifies about matcha, it adds an element of curiosity to the analysis.